shaikshaz/Static-website-in-S3-accessed-with-Route53-DNS/README.md

 ROUTE 53 configuration:
 -The main purpose of rout53 is to provide DNS access to our static website to display the output page.
 -Create a hosted zone create a name server like shazia.com and update the name server.
--Add a record set give a alias name and choose the bucket created as target so that when we run the DNS it should do to our S3 bucket content.
+-Add a record set give an alias name and choose the bucket created as target so that when we run the DNS it should do to our S3 bucket content.
 -In the backend the DNS gets registered and takes few minutes to update with our S3 bucker content.
 -Once the resolution is done we can access out website with custom domain name .

 RESULT: Static website is successfully hosted on Amazon S3, and its domain is routed through Amazon Route 53 for DNS management.
 We can now access our website using custom domain name.